Bolton Wanderers F.C.: Return to the top flight and venture into Europe (1995–2012)

-Bolton struggled in the following two seasons, but survived in the Premiership.
+Bolton struggled during the following two seasons, but survived in the Premiership.
 The 2001–02 season began with a shock victory as they destroyed Leicester 5–0 at Filbert Street.
-They then followed the win with two more over Middlesbrough and Liverpool to go top of the top flight table for the first time since 1891.
-Despite a 2–1 win away at Manchester United, becoming the first team since the formation of the Premiership to come from behind and win a league game at Old Trafford, they went into a deep slump during the middle of the season and needed a Fredi Bobic hat-trick against Ipswich Town to survive.
+They followed that win with two more, over Middlesbrough and Liverpool, to go top of the top flight table for the first time since 1891.
+Despite a 2–1 win away at Manchester United, becoming the first team since the formation of the Premiership to come from behind and win a league game at Old Trafford, Bolton went into a deep slump during the middle of the season and needed a Fredi Bobic hat-trick against Ipswich Town to survive.
 Despite losing the final three games, 16th place was secured.
 The 2002–03 season began with a poor start and, despite another win away at Manchester United, they were bottom until a 4–2 win against Leeds United at Elland Road.
 Despite suffering from a lack of consistency, Bolton achieved the results needed and secured survival in a final day 2–1 victory over Middlesbrough.

 Bolton reached the League Cup final in 2004, but lost 2–1 to Middlesbrough.
 Nevertheless, the club finished eighth in the league, at the time the highest finish in their Premiership history.

 In 2005, Bolton finished sixth in the league, thus earning qualification for the UEFA Cup for the first time in their history.
 The following season, they reached the last 32 but were eliminated by French team Marseille as they lost 2–1 on aggregate.
 Between 2003–04 and 2006–07, Bolton recorded consecutive top-eight finishes, a record of consistency bettered only by the big four of Chelsea, Manchester United, Liverpool and Arsenal.
-Towards the end of the 06–07 season, long-serving manager Sam Allardyce departed the club, stating that he was taking a sabbatical; he would be hired shortly thereafter as manager of Newcastle United.
-Allardyce later cited a lack of ambition on the part of the club's board for his departure; he had sought financial backing in January 2007 to push the club towards Champions League qualification, which he had not received.
+Towards the end of the 2006–07 season, long-serving manager Sam Allardyce departed the club, stating that he was taking a sabbatical, but he was hired shortly thereafter as manager of Newcastle United.
+Allardyce later cited a lack of ambition on the part of the club's board for his departure.
+In January 2007, he had unsuccessfully sought financial backing to push the club towards Champions League qualification.